LiymLab/cfDNAanalyzer/README.md

 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.1 <ins>P</ins>romoter <ins>F</ins>ragmentation <ins>E</ins>ntropy (PFE) ([<ins>Esfahani *et al, Nat Biotechnol*, 2022</ins>](https://doi.org/10.1038/s41587-022-01222-4))<br>
 * Promoter fragmentation entropy quantifies the diversity of cfDNA fragment lengths around the TSSs of genes.
 It is calculated by a modified Shannon index for lengths of cfDNA fragment where both ends fell within ±1 kb of the TSS.
 Then this cfDNA entropy measure is adjusted using a Dirichlet-multinomial model for normalization.
 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.2 <ins>TSS</ins> <ins>C</ins>overage (TSSC) ([<ins>Ulz *et al, Nat Genet*, 2016</ins>](https://www.nature.com/articles/ng.3648))
-* TSS coverage refers to the cfDNA sequencing read coverage in the region surrounding TSSs.
+* TSS coverage refers to the cfDNA sequencing read coverage in the regions surrounding TSSs.

 ### Supported feature processing methods and machine learning models

-### 1. Preprocessing
+### 1. Feature processing

-#### 1.1 Missing value filter and format transformation
+#### 1.1 Format transformation and missing value filter
 * We initiate the preprocessing by loading configuration settings and sample labels to establish a structured approach.
 The configuration files are generated according to the specific features that users want to calculate.

 * We first convert all input files for each sample into the corresponding format as described below.
 After formatting, we concatenate the formatted CSV files for each sample by merging them column-wise.
 Finally, we clean the dataset by removing any columns that contain missing values, ensuring the data is ready for downstream analysis.